-12 http://www.biosecurity.gov.sb/News-Resources/giant-african-snail immediate eradication programme was carried out by the quarantine staff in collaboration with Noro wharf management and communities.
-Blitzem baits were placed at the infested sites and collecting the nails which were destroyed by burning and dipping in seawater.
+Giant African snail (GAS) was intercepted in 2009 at the wharf area where containers with building materials for Gizo hospital coming from Lae in PNG were stored.
+Upon interception of the snail, an immediate eradication programme was carried out by the quarantine staff in collaboration with Noro wharf management and communities.
+Blitzem baits were placed at the infested sites and collecting the snails which were destroyed by burning and dipping in seawater.
 The whole wharf area was sprayed with seawater using the local fire truck.
-The last record of finding the snail was 29 June 2010, after which there has been no record of finding dead or alive specimens.14
+The last record of finding the snail was 29 June 2010, after which there has been no record of finding dead or alive specimens.19